darshan-kt/simple_calculator/README.md

 ## Future Enhancements

 -  Support for more operations (e.g., modulus, power, etc.).
 -  Add a graphical interface.
-(Created a seperated branch )
+(Created a seperated branch - But GUI is working only for add operation currently)
--  Add unit tests.

 ---
 This structure ensures modularity, adherence to C++ standards, and ease of understanding for developers.